kihira/FoxerEngine/FutureIdeas.md

 - Create different loaders for each asset type
     - Along those lines, add stuff like getPhysicsComponent to entities from the respective subsystem
 - Allow full overriding of components when loading for levels
+- Only load data as defined in the level file